vmikusova/DataMole/README.md

 ## Your task:

-- Develop a predictive model for the PumpFailed column and report its accuracy in appropriate metrics.
+- Develop a predictive model for the PumpFailed column and report its performance in appropriate metrics.
 - Explain your model.